 Artifacts

-- 2010 /dev/finance inc. — Original pitch document We raised from Sequoia, a16z, Peter Thiel and Elon Musk.
-"Finance for developers, by developers."
+- 2010 /dev/finance inc. — Original pitch document Original 2010 /dev/finance document for /dev/payments: finance for developers, by developers.

-- 2022 Letter from Hemant Taneja General Catalyst O1A visa support
+- 2022 Letter from Hemant Taneja Hemant Taneja, General Catalyst, on Raeez Lorgat's role in founding Stripe.